kosalvireak/05_Constructor_overload/README.md

 # 05_Constructor_overload
 ### Constructor overload is like method overload.
-We use it to instantiate different kind of object within the same class.
+We use it to instantiate different kinds of objects within the same class.
 ### It just need to has different parameters list.
 ```
 class Name